ds-ashanmugavel/traceability-foss/docs/arc42.md

 ## Entity-relationship model

 Please be informed that the 'as-planned' version currently lacks the database relations.
-However, kindly maintain the Entity-relationship model (ERM) in its current state.

 ```bash
 image::./assets/arc42/arc42_023.png[]